ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 #### Verify key provider settings
 {: #kmip_migration-environment-deletevms-verifyold}

-Before removing the original key provider, you can verify that your resources have been successfully rekeyed by running the following PowerCLI script to display the key provider for all resources:
+Before you remove the original key provider, you must verify that your resources are successfully rekeyed by running the following PowerCLI script to display the key provider for all resources:

 ```text
 $vmlist = @()